Home » Engineering » chemical engineering » The Role of Fuel in Chemical Engineering: Key Principles and Applications

 3. Gaseous Fuels:

-• Hydrogen:An emerging and clean gaseous fuel, hydrogen has the potential to revolutionize energy systems when produced using renewable sources.
+• Hydrogen:Hydrogen is a clean, emerging gaseous fuel with the potential to transform energy systems, especially when produced from renewable sources.

 Sources of Fuels